Each condition requires a thorough physical examination, an analysis of medical history, and laboratory testing.

 Fibromyalgia alone is not a life-threatening disorder.
 However, it can cause a number of uncomfortable and painful symptoms.

 Common symptoms include:

-While there is no direct genetic transmission of fibromyalgia, the condition can occur in clusters in families, and it can affect anyone of any age.
+While there’s no direct genetic transmission of fibromyalgia, the condition can occur in clusters in families and it can affect anyone of any age.
 It can be triggered by a traumatic injury or stress.
 It can also present as a symptom of other chronic conditions.

-People with fibromyalgia are not more likely to get lupus; however, people with lupus are susceptible to developing fibromyalgia pain.
+People with fibromyalgia aren’t more likely to get lupus.
+However, people with lupus are susceptible to developing fibromyalgia pain.